-In this question, the term "lobbying' includes activities involving both formal and informal contact with politicians by senior public officials by in-house lobbyists, consultant lobbyists and professional firms, as well as board members and management, whether carried out directly or indirectly, through intermediaries such as trade associations.
+In this section, the term "lobbying' includes activities involving both formal and informal contact with politicians by senior public officials by in-house lobbyists, consultant lobbyists and professional firms, as well as board members and management, whether carried out directly or indirectly, through intermediaries such as trade associations.

-The company has a policy and/or procedure that defines lobbying, broad enough to cover the spirit of the term as described in the guidance, and sets out the values and behaviours that constitute 'responsible' lobbying.
+2 The company has a policy and/or procedure that defines lobbying, broad enough to cover the spirit of the term as described in the guidance, and sets out the values and behaviours that constitute 'responsible' lobbying.
 A 'responsible' lobbying policy includes, at minimum, certain standards of conduct and clear oversight mechanisms that apply to inhouse, external and association lobbyists.
-It provides clear guidelines on what behaviours are acceptable and unacceptable and on the corruption risks associated with lobbying (e.g. gifts and hospitality, undue influence, conflicts of interest, etc).
+It provides clear guidelines on what behaviours are acceptable and unacceptable and on the corruption risks associated with lobbying (e.g. gifts and hospitality, undue influence, conflicts of interest, etc.).
 This policy and/or procedure applies to all employees, board members and third parties lobbying on the company's behalf.
 It is not sufficient merely to state that the company complies with all relevant laws and regulations in the countries in which it undertakes lobbying activities.

-The company has a policy and/or procedure on lobbying, but it is lacking in some way.
-For example:

-- Lobbying and/or responsible lobbying is not defined or the definition is too narrow to score 2; - The company's policy is unclear and/or does not mention certain standards of conduct or specific oversight mechanisms: - Specific controls or guidelines are not provided or are unclear; - The policy does not apply company-wide to all employees board members and third parties engaged in lobbying activities on the company's behalf.

-The company does not have a policy and/or procedure on lobbying.
+1 The company has a policy and/or procedure on lobbying, however it is lacking in some way.
+For example: Lobbying and/or responsible lobbying is not defined or the definition is not broad enough to cover the requirements of score '2'' The company's policy is unclear and/or does not mention certain standards of conduct or specific oversight mechanisms that apply to all types of lobbyists; Specific controls or guidelines are not provided or are unclear; The policy does not apply company-wide to all employees board members and third parties engaged in lobbying activities on the company's behalf.
+0 The company does not have a policy and/or procedure on lobbying.